Joey McIntyre: Other endeavors

+In 2025 Mcintyre released his studio album Freedom, and alongside it a tour.
+These shows were billed as unplugged, off the grid and intimate.
+Notably the audience were asked to keep their cameras away apart from during specific songs.

 Personal life

 McIntyre married wife Barrett Williams, a former real estate agent on August 9, 2003, in New York City, one year after they met.
 They have three children, one of whom has congenital hearing loss.